War is something that none of us wish to encounter. No one can escape a war unscathed.

 $1,200,000 (estimated)

-Hitler and the Nazi party condemned the film.
-Variety magazine praised the film saying, `The League of Nations could make no better investment than to buy up the master print, reproduce it in every language, to be shown in all the nations until the word "war" is taken out of the dictionaries.``
+Despite the controversy, "All Quiet on the Western Front" received widespread critical acclaim.
+Variety magazine famously stated, "The League of Nations could make no better investment than to buy up the master print, reproduce it in every language, to be shown in all the nations until the word 'war' is taken out of the dictionaries."

 DramaWar